diefenbach/django-lfs/docs/developer/howtos/how_to_integrate_localized_version_of_tinymce.rst

    Note that for some languages ``LANGUAGE_CODE`` used by Django may differ from language code used by TinyMCE.
-   For such cases you'll probably have to write your own tag/filter that will map Django's language code to TinyMCE's language code (or you'll just harcode it).
+   For such cases you'll probably have to write your own tag/filter that will map Django's language code to TinyMCE's language code (or you'll just hard code it).